Intensive Workshop in Exposure & Response Prevention (Ex/RP) for OCD

 Workshop Location: Zoom (you will be sent an invitation with instructions prior to the workshop)

 Workshop description: The Center for the Treatment and Study of Anxiety at the University of Pennsylvania will offer an intensive 4-day training workshop in the use of Exposure and Response Prevention (EX\RP) Therapy for Obsessive-Compulsive Disorder (OCD).
-This workshop is open to licensed mental health professionals and those working under a license.
+This workshop will prepare participants to implement EX/RP upon completion.
+It is open to licensed mental health professionals and those working under a license.
 Due to the advanced nature of this workshop, we prefer participants who have prior experience with cognitive-behavioral therapy.
 Enrollment is limited.